Providing Powerful Advocacy So You Can Move Forward SCHEDULE A FREE CONSULTATION

 Waiting too long can jeopardize your ability to seek compensation.
 Additionally, Washington follows a modified comparative fault rule.
 This means that if you’re found partially responsible for the injury, your compensation may be reduced by your percentage of fault.

 For example, if you’re 20% at fault, your recovery will be reduced by 20%.
 Understanding these rules is vital to pursuing your claim successfully.
-Now, let’s address some common questions about bile duct injury cases.

 Frequently Asked Questions